freenas/freenas-docs/userguide/storage.rst

 of each snapshot, and the amount of used and referenced data, where:

-**Used:** indicates the amount of space consumed by this dataset and all its descendents.
-This value is checked against this dataset's quota and reservation.
-The space used does not include this dataset's reservation, but does take into account the reservations of any descendent datasets.
+**Used:** indicates the amount of space consumed by this dataset and all of its descendants.
+This value is checked against the dataset's quota and reservation.
+The space used does not include the dataset's reservation, but does take into account the reservations of any descendent datasets.
 The amount of space that a dataset consumes from its parent, as well as the amount of space that are freed if this